 Oh and on one of the nights we took a different route back to the tents via the runway.
-A huge section of the ground was covered in dark, unfilled ballons.
+A huge section of the ground was covered in dark, unfilled balloons.
 What the??
 It was the strangest thing.

 At one point we overheard a guy speaking about the lack of flies/bees, etc. because the whole place had been sprayed with pesticides.
 I saw maybe two flies the WHOLE time.
 And believe me, between the bathrooms smelling and ALL the garbage, there should have been TONS of bugs!

 We also saw A LOT of people walking around with cardboard signs with names of people they were looking for.
-The announcer mentioned names of people who had been missing from their group for 2 and 3 days.
+The announcer even mentioned names of people who had been missing from their group for 2 and 3 days.

-So, I had been walking barefoot for practically the whole weekend and had been very careful to pay attention to where I was walking.
+I previously mentioned walking barefoot for practically the whole weekend and had been very careful to pay attention to where I was walking.
 Well I ended up stepping on a piece of glass on our way to the main stage to see Creed.
 OUCH!
 I put a band aid on it, put my shoes back on and carefully walked to the stage just as Creed was into their first song.
 I then proceeded to get the glass out of my foot with my aunt’s tweezers.
 No stitches needed! haha

 Creed was awesome.
 With only 3 songs left to their set, Scott said, “We have a special guest.
 He refused to play the first Woodstock, but we got him to come out for this one.
 Robby Krieger from the Doors!!”
 They played Roadhouse Blues and Riders on the Storm!
 It was awesome!!!
 Robby also stayed and played for Creed’s last song, What’s This Life For.